What Does Handicap Mean in Golf?

 • It tracks your journey: Watching that number drop over time is the most satisfying way to measure your improvement.

-Categories of Golf Handicaps
+Categories of Handicap in Golf

 The World Handicap System (WHS) refers to the terms as three separate entities and it is essential for you to understand the difference: